alphagov-mirror/govuk-rfcs/rfc-134-govuk-wide-session-cookie-and-login.md

 A Fastly-managed cookie won't work when running GOV.UK apps locally.

-To support that use-case, if `Rails.env.development?`, the new app will set an unencrypted `govuk_session` cookie, on the domain `dev.gov.uk`, which contains the `GOVUK-Session-ID`, in addition to sending the response headers.
+To support that use-case, if `Rails.env.development?`, the new app will set an unencrypted `govuk_account_session` cookie, on the domain `dev.gov.uk`, which contains the `GOVUK-Session-ID`, in addition to sending the response headers.